-If there are problems finding US workers with specific skills, employers hiring for your niche qualifications can sponsor you for an H-1B visa.
+If there are problems finding US workers with specific skills, employers hiring for your niche qualifications can sponsor you for a visa.

 Additionally, if you can show that there are valid reasons to hire you instead of someone from the US based on your skill set, educational level, and related factors you may also qualify for this visa.

-In order to apply for an H-1B visa, it is generally best to work with a qualified attorney who can evaluate your case and ensure that your paperwork is filed properly and within the filing deadlines.
+In order to apply for an H-1B visa, it is generally best to work with a qualified and experienced H-1B visa attorney who can evaluate your case and ensure that your paperwork is filed properly and within the filing deadlines.
 You will have to provide specific documentation, and that can differ depending on the employment opportunity for which you are being considered.

-When you file for your H-1B Visa here are just some of the documents you will need to include:
+When you file for your visa here are just some of the documents you will need to include:

 Currently, there is an annual cap set at 65,000 visas.
 Additionally, the first 20,000 people who apply and have the equivalent of US Master’s degrees are exempt from this annual cap.
 H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related nonprofit entities or a nonprofit research organization, or a government research organization are exempt from the cap.

-Often, the applications for the H-1B visa fill up very quickly, so it is extremely important to apply as early in the fiscal year as possible.
+Often, the applications for this type of visa fill up very quickly, so it is extremely important to apply as early in the fiscal year as possible.
 That can give you the best chance of making sure you can secure a visa, provided you meet all the other requirements.

 Consultation with an attorney is recommended in order to ensure that you qualify for the visa and submit a timely application.
 You have the best chance of providing accurate paperwork and documentation when working with a qualified immigration attorney.

-Pobjecky & Pobjecky is experienced with H-1B visas and will work with you personally to file all your documentation.
-Contact us today to start the H-1B visa process.
+Pobjecky & Pobjecky are experienced H-1B visa lawyers and will work with you personally to file all your documentation.
+Contact us today to start the process.